izzybee93/recipesblog/_posts/2021-01-01-baked-beans.md

     * 100g passata
     * Black pepper
   directions_markdown: "1.
 Heat the oil in a saucepan, and add the onion and garlic.
-    Cook over a medium heat for 5 minutes until soft and translucent. \n\n2.Add the tomato paste, paprika, chilli, brown sugar, soy sauce and apple cider vinegar, and cook for a couple more minutes.\n\n2.
+    Cook over a medium heat for 5 minutes until soft and translucent. \n\n1.
+Add the tomato paste, paprika, chilli, brown sugar, soy sauce and apple cider vinegar, and cook for a couple more minutes.\n\n1.
 Add the beans and passata, and simmer for 5-10 minutes, until the mixture is piping hot and the sauce has thickened a little.
 Season with black pepper and serve."
 ---